timoxley/test-ts-snapshot/README.md

 more work, but 15 seconds does seem like a long time to me, especially when the snapshot itself is only ~10MB.

-On Node 14, heap snapshots seem to take minutes, I never saw it complete.
-Once I left it to run while I made a coffee, and when I returned my machine had 'restarted because of an error'. :shrug:
+On Node 14, heap snapshots seem to take minutes, I never had the patience to wait for it to complete.

 ```bash
 > node -v